ZitaoZeng/CBDA-subsampling/readme.txt

 create_sets.py.
 The remaining row if the original file are used for creating the validation sets.

+A set of generic samples can also be created instead of pairs of training and validation sets.
+This creates the specified number of files sampled from the original data file.
+See the Examples section below for an example of how to do this.

 There are 4 scripts in this part of the CBDA project, 3 Python3 scripts and 1 bash script.
 For the Python scripts use the "-h" command line option to see the command line options for running the script.